objkt-com/genart-snippet/docs/API.md

 An artwork can register other exports than the default one.
 You can use those to let viewers download images from your artwork instead of implementing a hotkey system (such as *hit `d` to download a PNG*.)
 The parent of your iframe, which we call *the host*, will know which exports have been registered and show buttons allowing viewers to trigger those exports.

 Additionally, an artwork can register a custom thumbnail export.
 This is particularly interesting for animated GIFs.
-For thumb exports we strongly recommend an aspect ratio of 1:1 and a size of max 400x400px.
+For thumb exports we strongly enforce an aspect ratio of 1:1 and strongly recommend a max resolution of 400x400px.
 Use `thumb: true`.

 Example: